ckeditor/ckeditor4-docs/guides/plugin_sdk/styles/README.md

 For [classic](#!/guide/dev_framed), `iframe`-based editor, the plugin may load the stylesheet automatically.

-The most convenient way is to use the the CKEDITOR.editor.addContentsCss method introduced in CKEditor 4.4.
-This method adds the specified path to the CKEDITOR.config.contentsCss setting and causes the styles to be loaded automatically by the editor.
+The most convenient way is to use the the {@linkapi CKEDITOR.editor.addContentsCss CKEDITOR.editor.addContentsCss} method introduced in CKEditor 4.4.
+This method adds the specified path to the {@linkapi CKEDITOR.config.contentsCss CKEDITOR.config.contentsCss} setting and causes the styles to be loaded automatically by the editor.
 For example:

 	CKEDITOR.plugins.add( 'example', {
 		init: function( editor ) {